When many people think of Brazil, they think of beautiful, pristine beaches…carnival…festive music and dancing…fútebol…

 10. Being more carinhoso (touchy-feely)

 As a whole, Brazilians are very affectionate.
-There is a lot of kissing, touching and hugging that goes on between loved ones, family members, and even strangers.
+There’s a whole lot of kissing, touching and hugging that goes on between loved ones, family members, and even strangers.

 Don’t be alarmed if a stranger lightly touches you on the shoulder or arm or if you see couples passionately making out in public.